 The Arnold Palmer Course, also known as the Links of Kuilima, is the recent home to the 2009 LPGA SBS Open.
 Set up with 5 sets of starting tees, this course offers a golfing game for all different levels.
 If you are feeling the challenge, you can play from the black tees, giving you more than 7200 yards to concur.

-The Kahuku Golf Course is the only state owned municipal course, and
+The Kahuku Golf Course is the only state owned municipal

 of three Oahu golf courses that are laid on beachfront property.